EadinWang/google-script/README.md

 > ⚠️ **Tip:** If you paste code from a source that uses "smart quotes" (`‘ ’` / `“ ”`), Apps Script will throw a syntax error.
 Make sure all quotes are straight (`'` / `"`) before running.

-## Finding your current colors

-Not sure what hex codes are actually used in your deck?
-Run the included `debugAllColors()` function first.
-It scans the whole presentation and logs every custom RGB color it finds, along with how many runs use each one.
-Use this to confirm the exact hex values before adding them to `COLOR_MAP`.

 ## Finding your target colors

 Not sure what hex codes are currently used in your deck?
 Run this diagnostic script first — it scans the presentation and logs every RGB color found along with how many text runs use it: